© January 16, 2018 | Schulter Etyang

 Through the years as I have cooked chapati, it’s always been an impression on my heart that kneading is synonymous with Jesus’ sufferings for us.
 What?
 Oh yes.
 For centuries Christians have believed that the sufferings of Jesus were a crucial part of his mission.

 Jesus’ sufferings begin way back when he was still a toddler.
 His parents had to flee to another city because of a hit job against his life.
 His hometown of Nazareth rejected him.
 To them, he was just a carpenter’s boy.
 They almost threw him down a cliff.
 Plots of murder by the religious leaders of his day were common.
 He cured a man who was beset by demons and the crowds implored him to leave their city.
 Judas, a close disciple of his, betrayed him.
-At the end of his life, he was at the garden and his disciples abandoned him.
+At the end of his life, he was in the garden and his disciples abandoned him.
 They slept through the night as he cowered in fear to the point of sweating drops of blood at the thought of what he was going to go through in a few hours.
 They arrested him.
 At the chief priest’s house, he was interrogated and falsely accused.
 When they couldn’t find any fault, they spat at him, slapped and beat him.
 He was brought before Pilate and Pilate ordered that he receive some serious whipping.
 Whipping that left him deformed.
 Finally, he was sentenced to death for crimes he didn’t commit.

 Jesus suffered for us.